 A common special case of symmetric Toeplitz matrices is called a symmetric circulant matrix.
 Its distinctive property is that each of its rows is formed by a right-shift of the previous one:

 where $c_i = c_{n-i}, \forall i \in \left\{0, \cdots, n-1\right\}$ to ensure symmetry.

 A symmetric circulant matrix is also entirely characterized by its first row $\left(c_0, \cdots, c_{n-1}\right)$ and is simpler to study than a general symmetric Toeplitz matrix.
-In particular, all symmetric circulant matrices share the same eigenvectors which are, with $\bm \phi_j$ denoting the $j$-th eigenvector,
+In particular, all symmetric circulant matrices share the same eigenvectors $\{\bm \phi_0, \cdots, \bm \phi_{n-1}\}$, where the $j$-th eigenvector is